shanakaprageeth/docker-dpdk/README.md

 ![Docker build](https://github.com/shanakaprageeth/docker-dpdk/actions/workflows/.ci.yml/badge.svg)

-# docker-dpdk for ubuntu and rhel
+# docker-dpdk for ubuntu and RockyLinux/Rhel

+Note: Current RHEL images use RockyLinux.
+Please edit the Dockerfile to build RHEL yourself.
+You might require to fill RHEL subscription details in Dockerfile.

-These scripts will create a docker container to build and run dpdk-dev on docker in ubuntu or rocylinux/rhel host machines, Please use the same
+These scripts will create a docker container to build and run dpdk-dev on docker in ubuntu or rocylinux/rhel host machines.
+The containers contains a prebuild dpdk source.
-OS container.
-Ubuntu container contains a prebuild dpdk source.
-However, rhel or rockylinux container only contains the source configuration that require you to build yourself.
-Please refer to Dockerfile comments.
-Also you can use the home directory to mount pre-build dpdk source in to docker.
+You have to configure host machine for huge pages and mount drivers to docker.
+Please refer the install-image-with-docker.sh command.
+In adiitionally, this script will mount your home directory to container.
+Please comment this out in production as it will mount your secrets such as .ssh to container.

 ## Getting Started